pszujewski/edx-software-engineering/README.md

 Captures how closely related or connected two program classes are.
 It can be problematic and is closely related to how evolvable and maintainable our codebase is.
 You do not usually want classes that are tightly coupled.
 It adds particular challenges around re-usability of classes.
 We do not want classes that are too closely bound.
 It is also easier to understand and reason about a system that is made up of independent classes.

-Does the coupling arise because of similar data being stored and manipulated by different classes?
-Stamp coupling occurs when two classes are coupled through data structures, meaning they depend on the same data structures (publicly defined types).
-Global coupling occurs when global variables are used.
-Content coupling occurs when the internal state is modified by another unit.
+Does the coupling arise because of similar data being stored and manipulated by different classes? **Stamp coupling** occurs when two classes are coupled through data structures, meaning they depend on the same data structures (publicly defined types).
+Stamp coupling is coupling that involves reliance on data structures, as described here.
+In this case, since you are dealing with small, well-defined interfaces, this type of coupling is not usually problematic.

+Two other types of coupling that are problematic are Global coupling and Content coupling. **Global coupling** occurs when global variables are used. **Content coupling** occurs when the internal state is modified by another unit.
 Content coupling represents a break down in information hiding and encapsulation.

-Stamp coupling is coupling that involves reliance on data structures, as described here.
-In this case, since you are dealing with small, well-defined interfaces, this type of coupling is not problematic.

 Coupling is however a natural part of building software and is even required to some degree for performing complex tasks.
 Cohesion is a key measure for evaluating how focused a unit of execution is in our system.
 Cohesion ultimately measures how well units of our system interact together.
-In the Object-oriented world

 #### Cohesion